tomdee/coreos-kubernetes/Documentation/deploy-workers.md

 current-context: kubelet-context
 ```

-### Set Up Calico Agent
+### Set Up Calico Node Container

-The Calico agent runs on each worker node and performs two functions
+The Calico node container runs on each worker node and performs two functions
 * It networks containers created through CNI to connect them to the flannel overlay network.
 * It enforces network policy created through the Kubernetes policy API.